openedx/edx-documentation/en_us/install_operations/source/installation/install_analytics.rst

    make namenode-logs

-For additional information, see :ref:`Starting the Open edX Developer Stack`.
+For additional information, see :ref:`Starting Devstack`.

-For help with the Analytics Devstack installation, see :ref:`troubleshooting_devstack_installation`.
+For help with running the Analytics Devstack, see :ref:`Troubleshooting Devstack`.

 .. include:: ../../../links/links.rst